 Student Development Coordinators

 This dedicated team will lead your COPD01 and COPD03 courses, laying the foundation for success in your co-op job search.
-With their guidance, you’ll develop your cover letter and resume for a competitive job search process, and will hone the interview skills necessary to land your co-op jobs.
+With their guidance, you’ll develop your cover letter and resume for a competitive job search process, hone your interview skills, and refine strategies to land your co-op jobs.

 Contact your Student Development Coordinators for questions about:

 - Co-op course questions or concerns about COPD01 or COPD03

 Work Term Engagement Coordinators

 When searching for jobs and while on work term, your Work Term Engagement Coordinators are your main points of contact.
 They’ll facilitate your job search and work term transition courses (COPD11, COPD12, and COPD13), and will provide additional in-person support during office hours and individual appointment times.
 During those times, you can get hands-on support with customizing your resume and cover letter, as well as advice on how to improve your interview performance.
 These Coordinators are also your point of contact while on work term.

 Contact your Work Term Engagement Coordinators for questions about:

 - Coaching and advice while on work term